aweymo-ui/verso_intro/content/2_why.md

 - **Outreach Activities:**
     - Public engagement efforts, such as workshops, events, or community service related to research.

-{% include gallery-figure.html img="verso_02.png" alt="Graph of publishing date of materials by year" caption="Graph of publishing date of materials by year" width="100%" %}

 {% include alert.html text="Highlighting these outputs ensures that all facets of your scholarship, including creative and public engagement activities, are recognized and valued." color="light" align="right" %}

 <div class="symbol-container">